cwarner11/Filter/README.md

 Finally, the blur function should take an image and turn it into a box-blurred version of the same image. one should not modify any of the function signatures, nor should one modify any other files other than helpers.c.

-*The only code I wrote is located in the file helpers.c*
+*My code is located in the file helpers.c*